 As for how Perry would fund environmental actions if he were president?

 "I don't think, from my perspective, that I want America to be engaged in spending that much money on [a still] scientific theory that has not been proven," he said, "and from my perspective is being put more and more into question."

 Now, these comments from Perry and Bachmann do not describe the beliefs of the Republican Party as a whole.
 There are many in the GOP who strongly support scientific research and evidence-based policymaking.
 In fact, former Utah Gov. Jon Huntsman, another candidate for the nomination, sent this tweet after Perry's remarks on global warming:

 "To be clear.
 I believe in evolution and trust scientists on global warming.
 Call me crazy."

 But the comments do show which wing of the GOP is driving the primary process right now: socially conservative, religious Republicans.

 A Temporary Boost

-Rich Galen, a GOP analyst not working with any campaign, says Bachmann's and Perry's comments could give them a boost — at least for a while.
+Rich Galen, a GOP analyst not working with any campaign, says the comments by Bachmann and Perry could give them a boost — at least for a while.

 "It will help them in the early stages, up to the point, I think, the time when people actually begin to vote," Galen says.